 Paterson, NJ Arson Defense Lawyers Discuss Charges and Penalties

 As previously mentioned, arson criminal charges can range from fourth degree to first degree aggravated arson.
-The nature of the charges depend on the circumstances surrounding the crime.
+The nature of the charges depends on the circumstances surrounding the crime.
 We discuss what charges and penalties may result from different forms of arson below.

-Second Degree Arson charges are what is considered “aggravated arson” charges.
-They are the result of an individual intentionally and knowingly starting a fire which puts other people in danger of death or serious bodily injury.
+Second Degree Arson charges are what are considered “aggravated arson” charges.
+They are the result of an individual intentionally and knowingly starting a fire that puts other people in danger of death or serious bodily injury.
 Second degree aggravated arson carries a five (5) to ten (10) year prison sentence.
 Aggravated arson is covered by the New Jersey No Early Release Act which precludes offenders from seeking parole before 85 percent of their prison sentence is served.

 Third Degree Arson charges are similar to aggravated arson with the key distinction that there was no purposeful or knowing endangerment of others and that any endangerment was instead reckless.
-Convictions of third degree arson carry between three (3) and five (5) year prison sentences.
+Convictions of third-degree arson carry between three (3) and five (5) year prison sentences.

 Building a Defense for Arson Charges in Passaic County